 This segment includes companies other than Mizuho Trust & Banking that are a part of the Global Asset & Wealth Management Group.
-These companies include Mizuho Private Wealth Management, Trust & Custody Services Bank, Mizuho Asset Management and DIAM, which is an equity-method affiliate.
-They offer products and services related to private banking, trust and custody, and asset management.
+These companies include Trust & Custody Services Bank, Mizuho Asset Management, DIAM, which is an equity-method affiliate, and Mizuho Private Wealth Management.
+They offer products and services related to trust and custody, asset management and private banking.
 This segment also includes elimination of transactions between companies within the Global Asset & Wealth Management Group.

 This segment consists of Mizuho Financial Group and its subsidiaries that do not belong to a specific Global Group but provide their services to a wide range of customers.
-Under this segment, we offer non-banking services, including research and consulting services, through Mizuho Research Institute, information technology-related services through Mizuho Information & Research Institute and advisory services to financial institutions through Mizuho Financial Strategy.
+Under this segment, we offer non-banking services, including research and consulting services through Mizuho Research Institute, information technology-related services through Mizuho Information & Research Institute and advisory services to financial institutions through Mizuho Financial Strategy.
 This segment also includes elimination of transactions between the Global Groups.